jampiesroscoe/hooligan-challenge/hooligan-challenge/README.md

 You can also run `node .` to skip the build step.

 Open http://127.0.0.1:3000 in your browser.
-To view the explorer and test the service using the explorer.
+To view the explorer and test the service.

 ## Tests